 Time Keeper and Alarm

 To test GPS, we ran three different routes with varying GPS accuracy.
-The first was an open road, the second, a treed out trail, and the last was a canyon.
-We did these tests numerous times, in a variety of weather to see which truly performed the best.
-In the end, we learned that none of the GPS watches were 100 percent accurate all the time, but some watches were a little more reliable with their readings than others.
-In this case, the Suunto Ambit3 Peak proved to have the best GPS accuracy — most of the time.
+The first was an open road, the second, a tree-covered trail, and the last was a canyon.
+We did these tests multiple times in various weather conditions, to see which genuinely performed the best.
+In the end, we learned that none of the GPS watches were 100 percent accurate all of the time, but some watches were a little more reliable with their readings than others.
+In this case, the CorosVertix proved to have the best GPS accuracy — most of the time.

 Comfort and Fit

-When evaluating comfort and fit, we looked at which watches felt the most comfortable on the wrist.
-We gave these watches to a slew of friends and family to test both inside and out.
-We looked at the band material, the breathability of the band, its weight, whether or not the watch would fit well over and under clothing, and whether or not the band had an ergonomic fit.
-In the end, we learned that watches with a more ergonomic fit, a more breathable band, and slimmer profile scored higher than those without.
+When evaluating comfort and fit, we looked at which watches felt the most comfortable on our wrists.
+We gave these watches to a slew of friends and family to get some additional input on both.
+We looked at the band material, the band's breathability, its weight, whether or not the watch would fit well over and underclothing, and whether the band has an ergonomic fit.
+In the end, watches with a more ergonomic fit, more breathable band, and slimmer profile scored higher.

-The Casio PRW-6000Y is the only watch that features a carbon fiber insert in its lightweight construct, making it one of the most durable bands tested.
-We also like its ergonomic fit and lighter and thinner profile.
-All of these watches scored a solid 9 out of 10 in this category, for different reasons.
-The Suunto Traverse also features a lightweight design, but many of our testers did not like the non-breathable band.
-The band is also attached directly to the watch face, making it less ergonomic than the aforementioned.
+The Suunto Traverse features a lightweight design, but many of our testers did not like the non-breathable band.
+The band is also attached directly to the watch face, making it less ergonomic than the others.